eevan7a9/social-media-frontend/README.md

 - You can write Comments to Posts
 - You can edit your Comments
 - You can delete your Comments
-- You can give Stars to Posts you like
+- You can give Thumbs-up to Posts you like
-- You can remove Stars to Posts you unlike
+- You can remove Thumbs-up to Posts you unlike
 - You can view users profile
 - You can follow other user you like
+- You can view Groups
-- You can filter posts
+- You can view Stories

 ## Technology